 Producer Curtis Scoon Speaks On Bringing Shower Posse To The Screen

 In Buju Banton’s classic “Untold Stories,” the DJ sings “I could go on and on the full has never been told.”
 The tale of Jamaica’s notorious Shower Posse is one such story.
 A recent BET American Gangster episode did scratch the surface, but the segment’s producer, Curtis Scoon, believes there is much more to be told.
 He’s not alone in that belief, but what sets him apart may be that he’s not scared to go in where others fear to tread.
-Scoon envisions The Shower Posse as a major motion picture, blending elements of hit films like Traffic, Slumdog Millionaire, and City of God.
+Scoon envisions The Shower Posse as a major motion picture, blending elements of hit films like.
 Scoon has a few untold stories of his own, so Boomshots.com linked with him to find out why he wants to tell a story that so many others seem scared to touch

 BOOMSHOTS: WHEN YOU WERE WORKING ON THE BET AMERICAN GANGSTER EPISODE, DID YOU ALWAYS SEE THE SHOWER POSSE AS A FEATURE FILM?